 The event is free; however, due to its limited space and popularity, it pays to go early.

 Harrods is one of the most famous stores in the world and sells mainly luxury goods.
 I recommend starting a night tour of London by taking a walk through Harrods, it will be fully illuminated.

 The twinkling lights that surround the building at dusk give it an undeniably magical atmosphere.
 Shopping at Harrods can be expensive if you splurge your money on luxury items; however, walking around each floor is enough to admire the incredible nighttime setting.

 Two important things to know for your visit: entrance to Harrods is free but you will have to go before 9:00 pm which is closing time every day except Sundays when it closes at 6:00 pm.

-7. See the night sky from Hampstead Observatory
+7. See the night sky from the Hampstead Observatory

-If the views from The Shard are not exciting enough for you, you should try the next level, the Hampstead Observatory.
+If the views from The Shard aren't exciting enough for you, you should try the next level, the Hampstead Observatory.
 This is one of the few observatories in London that allow stargazing and night sky viewing.

 Hampstead observatory is one of the most visible places to view space, including the moon, planets and other celestial objects.
 However, be aware that opening hours are very limited.

 Hampstead Observatory is only open from mid-September to mid-April on Fridays and Saturdays from dusk to 10:00 pm.
-Being lucky enough to see almost every point of the city and the sky is an unforgettable experience.
+Being lucky enough to see almost every point in the city and the sky is an unforgettable experience.